sagemath/trac_to_gh/Issue 4290.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-4.1",
-    "title": "stopgap function to turn plane curves of genus one into elliptic curves", "type": "issue",
+    "title": "[with patch, positive review] function to construct an Elliptic Curve from a plane curve of genus one (using Magma)", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/4290",
     "user": "https://trac.sagemath.org/admin/accounts/users/ljpk"
 }
 ```
-Assignee: @williamstein
+Assignee: @craigcitro

 This is a function to turn plane curves of genus 1 with a known point into objects of type EllipticCurve.
 It relies on MAGMA (as does EllipticCurve_from_cubic) but will add a little functionality.
 Here is an example of how it works: